We'll be meeting 10 Fridays:

 1 pm to 4 pm

-After lunch, we will talk about raising poultry for meat and dive right in.
+We will talk about raising poultry for meat.
 Our pastured broilers will be ready for processing, and I'll be demonstrating how we do it.
 You can participate on any level you feel comfortable with.
 We'll also be discussing the various types of meat birds, pros and cons of pressure-genetic hybrids vs pasture-style or artisanal style hybrids vs heritage breeds, how to raise meat birds successfully and with nutrient density in mind, husbandry styles, processing and storage techniques.
 One thing to note here - you won't go home filthy!
 Our birds are raised in clean open areas and we have the butchering process down to an organized art form.
 Our goal is super-clean birds that were raised respectfully and taste delicious.

-3/2 Dairy production will be the focus of this day’s classwork – We will be joined by an expert in milk cows (TBD), who will be discussing what is involved in raising milk animals (family cow, goats, sheep).
+Dairy production will be the focus of this day’s classwork – We will be joined by an expert in milk cows (TBD), who will be discussing what is involved in raising milk animals (family cow, goats, sheep).
 We’ll also discuss homemade milk or made locally purchased milk.
+And light cheese making will be covered as well.

 We’ll also be providing some efficient and easy Planning Techniques.
 We have some great ways to create Animal Farm Plans and Plant Farm Plans, an often neglected part of homesteading, as well as quick enterprises budgeting sheets that you can use for any part of a homesteading project.